 You’ll want to install the Keywords Everywhere extension.
 The Keywords Everywhere extension is a free keyword tool that can be easily installed on either Chrome or Firefox.
-The best part is that they show you useful information including google keyword search volume, cost per click and competition data of keywords.
-Watch the video to see how to install this free keyword tool.
+The best part is that they show you useful information including google keyword search volume, cost per click, and competition data of keywords.

-4. Make a short list of keywords (keywords should actually be phrases and not single words)
+Make a shortlist of keywords (keywords should actually be phrases and not single words)